Hardness testing – The 7 largest challenges with eddy current systems

 Which eddy current test systems meet the challenges of hardness testing?

-With the MAGNATEST D and MAGNATEST ECM, FOERSTER has developed a powerful system successfully used for many years as a test system for hardness testing.
-In various configuration options, it can flexibly be used as a line or laboratory device for a wide variety of test requirements.
+With the MAGNATEST D and MAGNATEST TCL, FOERSTER has developed powerful systems successfully used for many years as test systems for hardness testing.
+In various configuration options, they can flexibly be used as line or laboratory devices for a wide variety of test requirements.